 This cable connects the MAX to the V.35 ports of a wide variety of equipment.
 A female-to-male V.35 gender changer is included when you order the cable.
-It has the pinouts listed in Table A-5.
+It has the pin assignments listed in the following table.